Redocly/redocly-cli/docs/commands/lint.md

 ### Lint config file

 The `lint` command also validates the configuration file.
 You may want to set severity level by using the `--lint-config` option.
 This option accepts one of the following values: `warn`,`error`,`off`.
 Default value is `warn`.

+### Lint Arazzo description file

+The `lint` command also validates [The Arazzo](https://spec.openapis.org/arazzo/latest.html) description files.
+You can pass the Arazzo description file to the `lint` command as shown below:

+`redocly lint arazzo.yaml`